 STAR can provide information and referrals, support on a one-to-one basis and facilitate team debriefing sessions e.g. post the death of a patient.
 The STAR Coordinator facilitates sessions for the GNP throughout the year in which Graduates attend.

 Employee Assistance Program

 The EAP (Access Counselling) is a confidential service free to all staff and their immediate families who may require assistance dealing with personal, family or work issues.
 Qualified counsellors can assist staff and family members to identify problems and find ways to resolve them.

-Nurse Education Coordinators (NEC) /Clinical Nurse Educators (CNE)
+Practice Development Nurse (PDN) /Clinical Nurse Educators (CNE)

-There are 25 local Nurse Education Coordinators / Clinical Nurse Educators across the clinical areas at St Vincent's who assist with professional development, provide support and are a resource for all levels of nursing staff.
-They have a special focus in providing support, guidance, and education to graduate nurses.
+There are 23 local Practice Development Nurses / Clinical Nurse Educators across the clinical areas in St Vincent's.
+They assist with professional development and are a resource for all levels of nursing staff.

 You will work closely with many members of the multidisciplinary team during the year including medical staff, physiotherapists, dieticians, pharmacists, occupational and speech therapists.
 They will be conscious of the stressful nature of beginning employment in a new workplace and aware that you will be unfamiliar with some of their roles and how to make referrals.
 You will find all staff, not just the nurses, friendly and willing to help you ‘learn the ropes’.